 Alerce Andino National Park is located in the Andes, in the Los Lagos Region of Chile.
-The centerpiece of this lush and mountainous protected area are the Alerce forests.
-The Alerce only grows one centimeter every fifteen years; however these trees can surpass 164 ft in height and live over 4,000 years.
+The centerpiece of this lush and mountainous protected area is the Alerce forests.
+The Alerce is a towering tree species native to the Andes Mountains that can live for over 4,000 years.

-Alerce Andino National Park forms part of the Bosques Templados Lluviosos de los Andes Australes Biosphere Reserve.
+Alerce Andino National Park forms part of the Bosques Templados Lluviosos de Los Andes Australes Biosphere Reserve.

-The centerpiece of this lush and mountainous protected area are the Fitzroya cupressoides (locally known as Alerce) forests, which consist of pure and mixed stands comprising a total surface of about 200 sq km (77 sq mi).
+The centerpiece of this lush and mountainous protected area is the Fitzroya cupressoides (locally known as Alerce) forests, which consist of pure and mixed stands comprising a total surface of about 200 sq km (77 sq mi).

 This regional ecosystem remained isolated from the glaciers that covered the area approximately 12,000 years ago.
 Today, one in three species in this forest ecosystem is not found anywhere else.